 - County Health Department liaison for Board of Supervisors since 2012

 - Subcommittee member for New Pine Haven and use of Current Building

 - Founding president and former member of Philmont Local Development Corp board

 - Former Chair and member of the Main Street Committee

 - Former Member of the Philmont Comprehensive Plan board

 Supporting herself through college, Robin graduated from NYU in 1984 with a degree in Marketing and Management from the school of Business and Public Administration.
 Following graduation, she began her professional career in the magazine publishing industry, and started her own business as a budget and planning consultant almost 20 years ago, which she continues today.
 Her clients include many major publications including the Wall Street Journal, ESPN, National Geographic and Yankee magazine.

-It was not long after moving to Philmont, NY, in Columbia County, that she became very involved in the village, becoming part of the Comprehensive Plan Board, the Main Street Committee Chair, founding President of the Philmont Local Development Corporation, and then elected Village Trustee in 2007.
+It was not long after moving to Philmont that Robin began volunteering in the village, becoming part of the Comprehensive Plan Board, the Main Street Committee Chair, founding President of the Philmont Local Development Corporation, and then elected Village Trustee in 2007.
 She is a graduate of the Leadership Columbia County, class of 2005.
 In her role as Village Trustee, she helped lead the charge to keep the Columbia County Board of Supervisors from moving the Pine Haven Nursing and Rehabilitation Center out of Philmont.
 The result was that a new nursing home is being built on the site of the current one, and these vital jobs are staying in the village.